Extra security steps

 Logging in to your router

-Each router comes with its own IP address — it's like your router's URL.
+Each router comes with its own — it's like your router's URL.
 It's usually just a string of numbers, like 192.168.0.1.
-You might find this number on the router, by looking up the model online, or in information provided by your ISP.
+You might find this number on the router, by looking up the model online, or in information provided by your internet service provider (ISP).
 You can:

 • type this into your browser's address bar